Operator NotesPersonal Ai AgentAi Operating System

 One action this week

-Choose one recurring area where your personal agent keeps giving useful but repetitive recommendations.
+Choose one area where your personal agent keeps giving useful but repetitive recommendations.
+Before asking it to search again, create three artifacts:

 1. Criteria: what makes a recommendation worth attention.